 - The normal entry route is by a Modern Apprenticeship registered with the Scottish Building Apprenticeship Training Council (SBATC).

-- You do not always need formal qualifications for an apprenticeship, but English, Maths at National 4 or 5 would be useful.
+- You do not always need formal qualifications, but some employers ask for subjects at National 4 or 5 including English, Maths and a science or technological subject.

 - You would require a Construction Skills Certification Scheme (CSCS) card or equivalent to work on a building site.